aliniluca/ioty-studio-master/README.md

 Sellers can open messages in their dashboard, which marks them as read, and reply directly in a threaded conversation.

 ### Order Details & Receipts
 Buyers can click on any order in their order history to view full details and download a PDF receipt.
+Sellers can do the same from their dashboard for each order they have received.

+### Shop Reviews & Ratings
+After completing an order, buyers can leave a review and rating for the shop.
+Shop pages display the average rating and all reviews from buyers.

+### Shop Policies & FAQ
+Sellers can set shop policies (returns, shipping, etc.) and FAQ in their dashboard.
+These are displayed on the shop page for buyers.

 ---